mcgrealmaggie/crocodiles.pkg/README.md

-# mcgreal.pkg
+# crocodiles.pkg
-## An R package for processing animal-borne satellite tracker data from various sensors onboard the device
+## An R package for processing and visualizing data obtained from multisensor animal-borne satellite trackers

-This package is intended for users of custom-built satellite trackers with the purpose of visualizing and analyzing raw data of measurements collected from various sensors onboard the device: GPS, Arduino IMU, and more.
+This package is intended for users of custom-built multisensor satellite trackers with the purpose of visualizing and analyzing raw data of measurements collected from sensors on-board the device: GPS, Arduino IMU, and more.